Infinidat/infinisdk/doc/extending.rst

    AttributeError: ...

-We head off to write our new method, and use :func:`infinisdk.core.extensions.add_method` to attach it to infinibox objects
+We head off to write our new method, and use :func:`infinisdk.core.extensions.add_method` to attach it to InfiniBox objects

 .. code-block:: python